Derivasians/Calculatte/README.md

 ```

 ### Documentation and Guides
-Guides on how to use Calculatte can be found in the [Documentation][documentation] folder.
+Documentation can be found on our website [here](https://derivasians.github.io/Calculatte/).
+Guides on how to use
+Calculatte can be found in the [Documentation][documentation] folder.

 ### Attribution
 Calculatte was developed by [Matthew Okashita][soupyzinc] and [Joseph Benigno][jojongx] of [Derivasians][derivasians].